Aman1234Sharma/amr_fsm/README.md

 ⚙️ Note: The AMR is configured with a static IP 192.168.43.227, so you can reliably SSH into it after every boot.

+You will be prompted to enter the password:

 ## 🚀 Quick Start